Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Legend

 A legend, explaining how font style and colour are used to convey information about individual peptide matches can be displayed or hidden by clicking on the sub-heading.
 Red indicates the top-ranking peptide match for the query.
 Bold indicates significant (score greater than homology threshold).
-Note that this meaning of bold is different from that used in the Peptide Summary and Select Summary.
 Italic font is used for a duplicate match (more than one query matches to the same peptide sequence with the same modifications, and charge state).

 Format Controls

-• Significance threshold The default significance threshold is p < 0.05.
+• Significance threshold – The default significance threshold is p < 0.05.
 You can change this to any value in the range 0.99 to 1E-18.
+However, it is better to set a target FDR.

-• Maximum number of families This value was initially chosen when the search was submitted.
+• Maximum number of families – The default is AUTO (0), which will display all of the families that have at least one peptide match with a significant score.
 Enter a positive integer if you wish to re-specify the number of protein families to report.
 Of course, the total number of families actually found by the search may be less.
-Entering the word AUTO or a value of 0 will display all of the families that have at least one peptide match with a significant score.

-• Display non-significant matches When unchecked, only significant matches are displayed.
+• Display non-significant matches – When unchecked, only significant matches are displayed.
 This makes the report shorter and more readable.
 Check this box to display all matches, even those with low scores that may be false.
-(Note that this control can be replaced by an edit box that allows you to set an explicit expect value or score cut-off.
-For more information, search the Installation & setup manual for DisplayNonSignificantMatches.)
+(This control can be replaced by an edit box that allows you to set an explicit expect value or score cut-off.
+For more information, search the Installation & Setup manual for DisplayNonSignificantMatches.)

 • Min. number of sig. unique sequences The default setting is 1, which means a family member could be a ‘one-hit wonder’.
 Setting a higher value will usually have a dramatic effect on the number of protein hits and the protein false discovery rate.